 The resistive panel, based on the TSC2003 RTP controller, allows the development of interactive applications, offering a touch-driven control interface.
 The touch panel controller uses the I2C interface for the communication with the host controller.

-Equipped with high-quality 4.3" display (2) and the multitouch controller that supports gestures, mikromedia 4 represents a very powerful hardware environment for building various GUI-centric Human Machine Interface (HMI) applications.
+Equipped with high-quality 4.3" display (2) mikromedia 4 FPI represents a very powerful hardware environment for building various GUI-centric Human Machine Interface (HMI) applications.